 3. Language Barriers

 If the workforce is primarily English as a Second Language (ESL), having one or more members on the JHSC who speaks the primary language would increase the JHSC’s effectiveness ten-fold.
 It would increase safety communication, and ensure that the whole organization receives important safety communication in a manner that they can understand.

 4. Problem Solving

 The old saying two heads are better than one certainly applies to a diverse JHSC.
 When faced with a problem, a JHSC with members from all departments, levels of experience, generations, abilities, and/or work experiences may be able to more easily identify solutions than a JHSC that is relatively uniform.

 A JHSC that accurately represents all members of the workforce operates productively and effectively.
 Employees who feel appropriately represented by the JHSC buy into safety culture and experience more role satisfaction.
 JHSC members will also experience satisfaction with their role in the organization’s safety culture when they believe that inclusivity is a priority.

-If you have questions about forming a diverse JHSC, or diversifying an existing JHSC, OSG can help.
-We have been successfully training JHSC members for over 20 years, and we are the largest private provider of JHSC committee certification training in Ontario.
-Call 1800.815.9980 to speak to one of our health and safety experts today, or book your JHSC Part 1 or Part 2 training online now!
+If you have questions about forming a diverse JHSC or diversifying an existing JHSC, OSG can help.
+Contact us, or book your JHSC Part 1 or Part 2 training online now!